Tuesday, April 26, 2016

 Input & Outputs

 The controls are excellent.
-However, I admit that I initially found them a little fiddly and quite perplexing.
+However, I initially found them a little fiddly and quite perplexing.
 For example, if you're facing left and then tap "right" (to turn around) Marvin will not only do this BUT he also walks a couple of steps in that direction.
 I'm used to Manic Miner, so this frustrating mechanic took me some time to master.
 And I did.

 Music is eerily enjoyable but will get annoying, so press M to turn it off when your ears begin to bleed.